syedaminudinsora/Geography-game/README.md

 # Geography-game
-Using the svg path method without using any API
+Using the svg path method without any API integration

 Technologies uses:</br>
 -Html</br>